 Conductor Leslie Dala enjoys a multifaceted career spanning the genres of opera, symphonic music, choral and contemporary works.
 On the podium, he is known for his passionate, dynamic, and charismatic approach to music making.
 Named one of the top ten artistic leaders by the Vancouver Sun, Dala's national profile has grown steadily with guest conducting appearances with Pacific Opera Victoria, Edmonton Opera, Saskatoon Opera, Thunder Bay Symphony Orchestra, Kamloops Symphony, Thirteen Strings of Ottawa, the COSI Festival in Sulmona, Italy, the Goh Ballet, University of Toronto Opera Department and the Glenn Gould School Opera Program.

-After completing his eight year tenure as Music Director of the Prince George Symphony, Dala is concurrently Music Director of Vancouver Bach Choir and the Vancouver Academy of Music Symphony Orchestra.
-Through these appointments, he has amassed a repertoire of over 200 orchestral works, including several choral and orchestral masterpieces.
+After completing his eight year tenure as Music Director of the Prince George Symphony, Dala is concurrently Music Director of Vancouver Bach Choir and Music Director Emeritus of the Vancouver Academy of Music Symphony Orchestra after a nine year tenure.
+Through these appointments, he has amassed a repertoire of over 250 orchestral works, including several choral and orchestral masterpieces.
 In collaboration with the Vancouver Symphony Orchestra, Dala has led performances of The Messiah, The Creation, Elijah, St Matthew Passion and The Damnation of Faust.
 Other notable conducting engagements with the Vancouver Symphony Orchestra include the Bicentennial Celebration Gala Concert of works by Verdi and Wagner, the highly successful Canadian premiere of John Adams’ El Nino, The Gershwin Experience featuring soprano Sylvia McNair and pianist Stephen Cole, and a gala concert with Canadian songstress Sarah McLachlan.

 Dala has served on the music staff of the Canadian Opera Company, the Santa Fe Opera, l'Opera National du Rhin and the Banff Centre for the Arts.
-He recently completed his 14th summer as conductor of Bard on the Beach’s popular concert series “Operas and Arias”, featuring Rossini's Barber of Seville.
+He recently completed his 15th summer as conductor of Bard on the Beach’s popular concert series “Operas and Arias”, featuring Rossini's Barber of Seville.
 Dala is a frequent guest conductor of the UBC Opera Ensemble, where engagements have included Albert Herring, Carmen, Les Contes d’Hoffmann, Die Fledermaus, The Florentine Straw Hat, Hansel & Gretel and Britten’s A Midsummer Summer Night’s Dream.
-In November 2017, he will lead UBC's production of Gluck's Orfeo ed Euridice.

 A regular guest conductor of Toronto’s Soundstreams, Dala has toured contemporary music to Beijing, China and Taipei, Taiwan.
 Other collaborations have included the North American premiere of Phillippe Boesmans’ chamber opera Julie, a concert with internationally renowned Canadian soprano Adrianne Pieczonka featuring George Crumb's Ancient Voices of Children and a concert celebration of legendary Steve Reich, hailed by the New York Times as “our greatest living composer”.
 An avid proponent of contemporary music, Dala has recorded three dramatic works by Canadian composer Harry Somers under the Centrediscs label, including Death of Enkidu, The Merman of Orford and Chura-Churum.